refinedev/refine/documentation/docs/api-reference/chakra-ui/components/inferencer.md

 </Tabs>

 :::info
-To learn more about `@refinedev/inferencer` package, please check out [Docs](/docs/packages/documentation/inferencer)
+To learn more about `@refinedev/inferencer` package, please check out its [documentation](/docs/packages/documentation/inferencer)
 :::

 ## Views

 ### `List`

 Generates a sample list view for your resources according to the API response.
-It uses `List` component from `@refinedev/chakra-ui` and `useTable` hook from `@refinedev/react-table`.
+It uses the `List` component from `@refinedev/chakra-ui` and `useTable` hook from `@refinedev/react-table`.

 ```tsx live hideCode previewHeight=600px url=http://localhost:3000/samples
 setInitialRoutes(["/samples"]);